E-CAM/E-CAM-Library/Classical-MD-Modules/modules/Comparative-Metadynamics/readme.rst

 Usage
 *****

+All files discussed in this section can be found in the examples folder.
 This module mutates a system and then runs a metadynamics simulation of them using lammps.
 Thus the user needs to provide 3 scripts in advance.